RamonGilabert/RamonGilabert/README.md

 ![Ramon Gilabert](https://github.com/RamonGilabert/RamonGilabert/blob/master/Resources/github-header.png)

 An app with an story behind, an app with my life on it.
 This is my proposal for the WWDC 2015 Scholarship program.
 Build entirely in Swift and handcrafted by me.
-Feel free to (email: contact@ramongilabert.com text: Contact me) if you have any questions!
+Feel free to [contact me](contact@ramongilabert.com) if you have any questions!

 ## Featuring